 “As the game progressed, they squared up on a couple.
 But overall Homer threw very well.
 The numbers will never indicate that.”

-Cubs: 3B/OF Kris Bryant (left shoulder inflammation) and RHP Tyler Chatwood (left hip tightness) will begin rehab assignments with Triple-A Iowa on Monday.
+Kris Bryant (left shoulder inflammation) and RHP Tyler Chatwood (left hip tightness) will begin rehab assignments with Triple-A Iowa on Monday for the Cubs.
 Bryant took batting practice Sunday and has been on the DL since July 24.
-The Cubs can make room for him on the roster if he’s ready before rosters expand Saturday, Maddon said. … Closer Brandon Morrow (right biceps inflammation) was scheduled to play catch Sunday.